Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 New Crobuzon now suffers the diseases of a proud industrial metropolis: alchemical wastes flow into the Gross Tar from Brock Marsh; the crowds (three and a half million strong) strain its streets and rails; and while its newer buildings tower ten and even twenty stories high, every mass of concrete, tar, and brick is rotting at the base.
 Many of its districts are slums; rebels and unions threaten the wealth of the powerful capitalist industrialists; and its citizens are barely held in check by the brutal militia.

-Wekome to New Crobuzon, the greatest city-state of the world.
+Welcome to New Crobuzon, the greatest city-state of the world.

 ---